ITNerdSpace/jekyll/_posts/2019-07-07-control-an-hs100-switch-from-node-red-via-tp-link-cloud-api.md

 Now you can easily do all kind of great stuff with your TP-Link Cloud devices, and control them from MQTT, a POST payload, a Telegram bot or even Google Assistant...

+For more information on the TP-Link Cloud API to control smart things, go and read my [previous post series on the TP-Link Cloud API](https://www.google.es/search?q=tplink+site%3Ahttps%3A%2F%2Fitnerd.space&oq=tplink+site%3Ahttps%3A%2F%2Fitnerd.space).